 On January 5, 1796, John wrote with important news that had to remain secret.
 A cabinet member told him, and Martha Washington implied the same, that President Washington intended to retire at the end of his second term.
-"You know the Consequences of this, to me and to yourself.
-Either We must enter upon Arduous more trying [times] than any ever yet experienced, or retire to Quincy Farmers for Life."
-One thing was certain-he would not serve as vice president under Jefferson.320 For weeks John anguished over what he should do, and Abigail readily served as a sounding board while encouraging him to fulfill his duty to his country and resign himself to the will of God.
-As far as she was concerned, "My ambition leads me not to be first in Rome. . . .
-There is not a beam of Light, nor a shadow of comfort or pleasure in the contemplation of the object.
-If personal considerations were to weigh, I should immediately say retire."
-But, she added, "circumstances must Govern you.
-In a matter of such Momentous concern I dare not influence you.
-I must pray you may have superiour Direction."
+"You know the Consequence of this, to me and to yourself.
+Either We must enter upon Ardouors more trying [times] than any ever yet experienced; or retire to Quincy Farmers for Life."
+One thing was certain-he would not serve as vice president under Jefferson.
+For weeks John anguished over what he should do, and Abigail readily served as a sounding board while encouraging him to fulfill his duty to his country and resign himself to the will of God.
+As far as she was concerned, "My Ambition leads me not to be first in Rome. . . . there is not a beam of Light, nor a shadow of comfort or pleasure in the contemplation of the object. if personal considerations alone were to weigh, I should immediatly say retire."
+But, she added, "circumstances must Govern You. in a matter of such Momentous concern, I dare not influence You.
+I must Pray that you may have Superiour Direction."
 As she turned the page of her letter, however, she added another thought.
-"As to holding the office of v.p. there I will give my opinion.
-Resign, retire, I wont be second under no Man but Washington."321 On the third page of her letter, another thought came to mind.
+"As to holding the office of V P, there I will give my opinion.
+Resign retire.
+I would be second under no Man but Washington."329 On the third page of her letter, another thought came to mind.